1 / I don’t speak French: can I apply to the PPD programme?

 2 / How much are the registration fees?

 Fees are around 250 euros per year, in addition to approximately 210 euros for social security (for those under the age of 28).
 Studying at PSE is free of any additional fees.

 3/ Are there grants available?

-- See the dedicated brochure “Funding opportunities for Foreign Students” (pdf)
+- See also the dedicated brochure “Funding opportunities for Foreign Students” (pdf)

 4/ How many seats are available for the PPD Master’s programme?
 What is the average acceptance rate?

 Each year we offer between 20 and 25 seats in the first year of the PPD master’s programme and around 10 to 15 seats for candidates applying for a direct admission into the second year.
-For September 2016, For September 2016, we received 334 applications at M1 level, and 25 admitted students registered; at M2 level, we received 115 applications and 9 students registered.
+For September 2017, we received 270 applications at M1 level, and 28 admitted students registered; at M2 level, we received 102 applications and 9 (external) students registered (38 in total in M2, includ. students coming from M1).
 The M2 required entry level is very demanding, notably due to a rigorous and thorough training in quantitative methods (over 100 hours) in M1.
-In the 2016-17 cohorts (M1 and M2), 22 students were foreign, i.e. over 40% of all students, 15 of whom were from a low or middle-income country.
+In the 2017-18 cohorts (M1 and M2), around 50% of students are foreigners.

 5/ In practice, how can I apply?

-The application process starts on January 1, 2018 and is 100% online through www.pse-application.eu.
+The application deadline is March 4, 2018 and is 100% online through www.pse-application.eu.
 You will be able to create your own “candidate profile”, fill your personal information and upload the requested documents.
 You will be able to follow the status of your profile once you have submitted it.
 Applications must be written in French or English.
 An official translation of all documents in languages other than French, English, Italian, Spanish, Portuguese or Latin is required.

 6/ How can I be sure that my application has been taken into account?